ETD Submission Manual

 - Abstract and Table of Contents: Review your abstract and table of contents for formatting errors.
 Pay attention to special characters, as they may not display properly.

-- Committee Chair and Thesis Adviser and Committee Members: The site searches the Emory directory to locate an Emory faculty member’s information.
-Enter each faculty member’s last name then wait for the system to locate his or her information.
-If you choose to enter your faculty member’s first name, enter it after the last name followed by a comma and then first name, e.g. Smith, John.
+- Committee Chair and Thesis Adviser and Committee Members: Enter your faculty member’s last name followed by a comma and then first name, e.g. Patel, Sandeep.

 - ProQuest Research Fields: Choose at least one but no more than three fields.
 Choose your primary field first.
-Rearrange the order of your fields by dragging and dropping them.
 Note: If you are in a new or emerging field, you may not find it in the list and should choose the general field that best fits your research.

 - Keywords: Enter the language of your document first.
 Then enter keywords or phrases to help others locate your work in the repository.
 Only enter one word or phrase per box.
 ProQuest only accepts your first six keywords, but the library’s Electronic Theses and Dissertations database accepts more.